Linkriver/Chainlink-Node-Docker-Deployment/README.md

 echo "<my_wallet_password>" > .password
 ```
 ## initialize node and backup
 First of all you have to run your chainlinknode without a deamonflag and also you need to configure directly your api login and password.
-You need to define the latest image version on your command.
-You find the actual version here: https://hub.docker.com/r/smartcontract/chainlink/tags?page=1&ordering=last_updated

 First initialisation:
 ```bash
 cd ~/.chainlink-kovan && sudo docker run --name kovan-main --network kovan -p 6689:6689 -v ~/.chainlink-kovan:/chainlink -it --env-file=.env smartcontract/chainlink:<latest_image> local n
 ```
+You need to define `<latest_image>` with the image you want to use, e.g. `0.10.3` Take a look here for the current images of the chainlink smartcontractkit: https://hub.docker.com/r/smartcontract/chainlink/tags

 After entering your password and your API credentials you can cancel the container (kills it automatically) and remove the container
 ```bash
 STRG + C